We were headed to Disney, the land of magic and germs when I realized I was almost of out of my hand antibacterial spray. I panicked!

 Tip #4: Germ Laden Handles.
 Waiting in a line for a ride, the bathroom or something else?
 I am known to secretly spray my hand antibacterial spray anywhere I can.
 And voila, germs be gone!

 Tip #5: Just In Case.
-While I wash my hands frequently and use my shirt or paper towels to open bathroom doors when I leave, I always use some hand antibacterial spray bottles just in case.
-You never know where those germs are lurking.
+While I wash my hands frequently and use my shirt or paper towels to open bathroom doors when I leave, I always have some hand antibacterial spray bottles just in case.
+You never know where those germs are lurking and you’ll need your hand sanitizing spray just in case.

 How Much Does It Cost?